We Are Here For You

 The GSRC hires students through work study who staff the center when school is in session.
 Additionally students may volunteer their time or receive course credit through our student internships.
 Contact the GSRC coordinator for more details.

-Intersection's is a bi-weekly meet up open to all students on campus interested in exploring the intersections of identity and oppression.
+INTERSECTION's is a bi-weekly meet up open to all students on campus interested in exploring the intersections of identity and oppression.
 Intersection's discusses issues across -ism's and multiple identities.
+Racism, Sexism, Abelism, Heterosexism, Colorism, Feminism, Classism, Sizeism etc.

 The GSRC offers support to student leaders and student groups interested in holding programs and events on topics in alignment with the centers mission through consultation and co-sponsorship.
 The center itself can also be reserved after hours for programs, events, and meetings.
 Please contact the GSRC staff if you are interested in reserving the center for a special event.

-The NELGBT College Conference started at the University at Albany in 1995 and travels across the North East drawing hundreds of LGBT* and Allied Faculty, Staff and Students together to further bolster LGBT* student leadership and advocate for inclusion across our region on college campuses.
-Every year UAlbany students travel to the NELGBTC.
-UAlbany will be hosting this conference in April 2015 for its 20th Anniversary!
+The NELGBT College Conference started at the University at Albany in 1995 and travels across the north east drawing hundreds of LGBT* and Allied Faculty, Staff and Students together to further bolster LGBT* student leadership and advocate for inclusion across our region on college campuses.
+Every year UAlbany students travel to the NELGBTC, if you are interested in attending join our list serve and keep a look out for our general interest meeting.

 The GSRC was founded by transgender and allied students.
 Over the years many great resources have been expanded to become more inclusive of trans* spectrum students.
 In order to help students better navigate the UAlbany system this guide was developed.
 Feel free to contact us with any questions or concerns.